sergzach/xcmdparser/README.md

 ```

 ### The supported type qualifiers
 You may refer to a field as <cid:int> to parse it as integer or <cid:float> to parse it as float.
-Other qualifiers are not supported.
 Negative values are supported.

 By default (without any qualifier) a field is str.